Moosieus/elixir-a2s/README.md

 - Make statem timeouts configurable
 - Fix `A2S.Supervisor` startup arguments (currently ignored)
 - Fix Registry static name of `:a2s_registry`
-- Implement hexdocs, review moduledocs, and readme
+- Improve hexdocs, review moduledocs, and readme
   - Explain internals of A2S, design motivations for this library, and a roll-your-own guide.
 - Write proper tests
 - Test with significant concurrent usage